 A Scenic Drive To Lucerne

-If you are in a hurry to get to Lucerne, a highlight on most people’s trip, then it’s only about 45 minutes (on the highway).
+If you are in a hurry to get to Lucerne, a highlight on most people’s trips, then it’s only about 45 minutes (on the highway).
 However, if you want some stunning views on the way then take the scenic route via Brunnen and Vitznau along the shores of Lake Lucerne.

 Once in Lucerne, you will be greeted by another highlight-filled town that I recommend you spend two days in.